Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 Transport development is gradually shifting inland after a phase focused on developing port terminals and maritime shipping networks.
 The complexity of modern freight distribution, the increased focus on intermodal and co-modal transport solutions, and capacity issues appear to be the main drivers behind a renewed focus on hinterland logistics.
 While trucking tends to be sufficient in the initial phase of the development of inland freight distribution systems, at some level of activity, diminishing returns caused by congestion, energy consumption, and empty movements become strong incentives to consider the setting up of inland terminals as the next step in regional freight planning.
 The massification of flows in networks, through a concentration of cargo in a limited set of ports of call and associated corridors to the hinterland, has created the right conditions for nodes to appear along and at the end of these trunk lines.
 Therefore, bimodal and trimodal inland terminals have become an intrinsic part of the transport system, particularly in gateway regions having a high reliance on trade.

 The evolution of inland freight distribution can be seen as a cycle in the ongoing developments of containerization and intermodal transportation.
 The geographical characteristics linked with modal availability, capacity, and reliability of regional inland access have an important role to play in shaping this development.
-As maritime shipping networks and port terminals become better integrated, the focus shifted on inland transportation and the inland terminal as a fundamental component of this strategy.
-Thus, after a phase that relied on the development of port terminals and maritime shipping networks, the integration of maritime and inland freight distribution systems has favored the setting up of inland ports.
+As maritime shipping networks and port terminals become better integrated, the focus shifted to inland transportation and the inland terminal as a fundamental component of this strategy.
+Thus, after a phase that relied on developing port terminals and maritime shipping networks, the integration of maritime and inland freight distribution systems has favored the setting up of inland ports.

 An inland port has a level of integration with the maritime terminal and supports more efficient access to the inland market for inbound and outbound traffic.
 This implies an array of related logistical activities linked with the terminal, such as distribution centers, depots for containers and chassis, warehouses, and logistical service providers.